 - Passwords are not stored on Enpass servers

 - Segregation of password vaults for storing personal, work and family passwords

 So, this was the list where we compiled some of the best free password manager software for Windows 10/11 you can find in the year 2021.

 If there is something, you want to add, drop your thoughts in the comments.

 What is the use of a password manager or password vault?

-A password manager (aka password vault) can remember your credentials by storing them in an encrypted form and provide the details whenever required.
+A password manager (AKA password vault, password keeper) can remember your credentials by storing them in an encrypted form and provide the details whenever required.
 This is way better than writing down your credentials in a notebook or some text file, only to be read by someone or compromised by a hacker.

-Mostly, you’ll find three types of password manager apps: one that installs on your system and stores data locally, then come the web-based password managers that store data on cloud servers, and specially designed hardware that store passwords (like the TPM chip).
-The third type is hardware-based options which are primarily used to store biometrics such as fingerprint, retina, etc.
+Mostly, you’ll find three types of password manager apps: one that installs on your system and stores data locally, then come the web-based password managers that store data on cloud servers, and specially designed hardware that stores passwords (like the TPM chip).
+The third one is a hardware-based option which is primarily used to store biometrics such as fingerprints, retina, etc.

 The answer is, Yes.
 If you are among the people who often forget their passwords and end up creating multiple accounts on the same website, a password vault is made for you.
 In fact, there is no harm in using a password manager even if you have great memory recalling.
 There are many free password manager apps available.

 A paid or free password keeper could be very helpful in today’s time.
 Its need won’t go away anytime soon, at least, not until we enter into a password-less future aided by Web Authentication – a new standard that lets people use their fingerprint, face, eyes, etc. to authenticate online services.